Categories

 Ms Elizabeth Gillanders Bachelor Social Work Social Worker

-Madame Dominique Potin-Kahn Psychologue psychothérapeute
+Madame Potin-Kahn Dominique Psychologue psychothérapeute (France)

-Mr Frédéric Missenard Psychiatrist
+Dr Frédéric Missenard Psychiatrist (France)

 Assoc.
-Prof. Peter Parry MBBS, PhD, FRANZCP, Cert Child Adolescent Psychiatry (RANZCP) Consultant Child & Adolescent Psychiatrist
+Prof. Peter Parry MBBS, PhD, FRANZCP, Cert Child Adolescent Psychiatry (RANZCP) Consultant Child & Adolescent Psychiatrist (New Zealand)

 Dr Madeleine Ní Dhálaigh MICGP General Practitioner (Ireland)